Pouring Concrete Cost

 When it comes to pouring concrete, there are various types of tasks that you should consider.
 In this section, we will go over the various types of concrete pouring jobs that you should consider.

 Flat concrete driveways are easy to make in design and are typically made of water and a lime-based binder that retains stone clumps together.
-This driveway can cost as little as £108 for a one-car driveway and £600 for a three-car driveway, not for installation.
+This driveway can cost as little as £108 for a one-car driveway and £600 for a three-car driveway, not including installation.

 Flat concrete is made up of the same materials as pressed or patterned concrete.
 However, it is made by pushing a pattern into wet concrete.
 A pressed or patterned concrete driveway could cost £162 and £768.